Festacio/Projects/README.md

 Hi, I’m Fernando Estácio.
 I'm a Computing Science student of UERJ (Universidade do Estado do Rio de Janeiro).
-I was born and bred in Brazil.
+I was born in Brazil.
 I'm really passionate about computers, specially games, hardware parts (not in an in-depth kind of way) and programming.

 - I’m interested in Back-end programming.
 - I’m currently learning C++ by submitting some Beecrowd programs and C# for Unity engine.